chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 This time, the Dockerfile will do the following:
 1. Use the `gcc-glibc` Chainguard Image as the builder stage;
 2. Set the current working directory of the image to `/usr/bin`;
-3. Copy our example `hello.c` program code to the current directory;
+3. Copy your example `hello.c` program code to the current directory;
 4. Compile the program using `gcc` and name it `hello`;
 5. Begin a new stage using the `glibc-dynamic` Chainguard Image;
 6. Set the current working directory of the new image to `/usr/bin`;
-7. Copy the compiled `hello` C binary from our builder stage;
+7. Copy the compiled `hello` C binary from your builder stage;
-8. Execute our binary from the `glibc-dynamic` image when the container is started.
+8. Execute your binary from the `glibc-dynamic` image when the container is started.

 ```Dockerfile2
 # Example 2 - Multi-Stage Build for C